aws-containers/hello-app-runner/README.md

 ![](/static/banner_sample.png)

 This is a example web service for [AWS App Runner](https://aws.amazon.com/apprunner/).
-You can use this repo to automatically build and deploy or use pre-built images at `gallery.ecr.aws/aws-containers/hello-app-runner`.
+You can use this repo to automatically build and deploy or use pre-built images at [ECR Public](https://gallery.ecr.aws/aws-containers/hello-app-runner).

 You can read about AWS App Runner in the [launch blog](https://aws.amazon.com/blogs/containers/introducing-aws-app-runner/)